ZacDair/Steam-Profile-Switcher/README.md

 More updates and info soon.

-[X] MVC base structure implemented
+- [x] MVC base structure implemented
-[X] Create profile functionality
+- [x] Create profile functionality
-[X] Delete profile functionality
+- [x] Delete profile functionality
-[X] GUI to support our features
+- [x] GUI to support our features
-[X] Revese engineered Steam login
+- [x] Revese engineered Steam login
-[] Improve login time (30secs is way too long)
+- [ ] Improve login time (30secs is way too long)
-[] Convert login to a background process
+- [ ] Convert login to a background process
+- [ ] Use the return result of the login
+- [ ] Potentially implement a login on load feature (requires storing the password locally)
+- [ ] Stay logged in implementation
+- [ ] Help content to be written
+- [ ] Merge old config window functionality
+- [ ] Fix profile details image display
+- [ ] Test captcha image display
+- [ ] Log out functionality (Research and implement)
-[] Switch functionality needs to be implemented and triggered by the button
+- [ ] Switch functionality needs to be implemented and triggered by the button